JJckrbbt/cdms/README.md

 CDMS is built on Postgres, Go, and React/Typescript.

+CDMS is still under development, but has a working demo deployed to GCP.

 To run:
 1. Clone the repo into a folder.
 2. Start a Postgres database, connect and run 'goose up'